Occupational Health and Safety

 “Safety is the Base way” encompasses all things that drive our culture.
 It starts from the first time people come onto the mine site.
+We instill the values of being your brother’s keeper, halting any unsafe work practices and actively encourage reporting of hazards.
 This culture is driven by a robust and evolving safety management system.
 Every employee, contractor and visitor receives a safety induction before entering site.
-Safety training programmes are provided, not only for Base staff, but also for our contractors.
-They include hazard and risk management courses as well as specific high risk activity training such as work at heights.
-Communication is the key and there are several forums including health and safety meetings, toolbox meetings and shift pre-start meetings where safety messages are delivered and procedures introduced and reinforced.
+Safety training programmes are provided, not only for Base Titanium staff, but also for our contractors.

-All levels of management play a vital role in both systems support and culture building by participating in formal safety inspections and safety communication forums.
-Supervisors conduct hazard inspections and submit near hit reports and all employees are empowered to stop work under unsafe conditions.
+All levels of management, from supervisors through to general managers, play a vital role in both systems support and culture building by participating in formal safety inspections and safety communication forums.

 Safety performance is measured by both lead and lag indicators.
 Inspections, hazard reports, corrective action closures are some of the lead indicators measured; injury frequency rates are some of the lag indicators.
 By focusing on lead or positive indicators, the frequency of lag indicators diminishes.

 We also believe in the health and well-being of all our employees.
 All employees undergo medical assessments before and during employment.
-A fully equipped clinic has been established on site and is staffed by qualified medical practitioners round the clock.
-The OH&S team conducts health and well-being talks, provides first aid training and carries out health and hygiene inspections and occupational health baseline surveys and monitoring.
+A fully equipped clinic is established on site and staffed round the clock by qualified medical practitioners.
+The OH&S team conducts health and well-being talks, provides first aid training and carries out health and hygiene inspections, occupational health surveys and monitoring on a monthly basis.